-Harrow Way is a 'happy' school with a real 'family' atmosphere, where students and staff work closely together, to ensure the very best outcomes for all of our community.
-Harrow Way is oversubscribed in Year 7, 8, 9, 10 and 11 and has more 1st Choice applications than any other school in the Test Valley area.
+- Harrow Way is a 'happy' school with a real 'family' atmosphere, where students and staff work closely together, to ensure the very best outcomes for all of our community. - We are developing a knowledge rich curriculum that is cohesive, cumulative and highly sequenced.

-- We are developing a knowledge rich curriculum that is cohesive, cumulative and highly sequenced. - Students make good progress and achieve well across subjects.
-In school data tracking and quality assurance processes show that students are continuing to make good progress. - The quality of teaching a rigorous monitoring and evaluation programme ensures that teaching results in all students making good progress.
-On the rare occasion where under-performance exists, a support package is put in place to rapidly address concerns. - Excellent attendance (IDSR).
+- Students make good progress and achieve well across subjects.
+Our quality assurance processes show that students are continuing to make good progress. - The quality of teaching a rigorous monitoring and evaluation programme ensures that teaching results in all students making good progress.
+On the rare occasion where under-performance exists, a support package is put in place to rapidly address concerns. - Good attendance (IDSR).
 Our pupils enjoy studying here, and that is why our attendance figures are better than the national average for overall absence and PA for all schools for each of the last three years. - Improvements in behaviour for learning since 2017.
 This is evidenced in significantly falling rates of exclusion, which have been sustained over time.
-We have permanently excluded two student in the last 10 years.
-The overall behaviour of students is good. - The school is fully staffed across all curriculum areas, with subject specialists in place to support our students. - Safeguarding we believe is a strength of the school.
-It is embedded within our culture. - Harrow Way was one of five schools in Hampshire to feature in Good Practice Review November 2021 on 'School Culture. - We have established a culture of professional learning for our colleagues.
-Creating a rich and varied programme we are creating a school in which our focus on pedagogy is sharpened and refined. - Leadership and management at Harrow Way is good, with leaders consistently communicating high expectations and ambition.
-The pursuit of excellence in all of the school's activities is demonstrated by an uncompromising drive to build on and improve the highest levels of achievement and personal development of students in our care. - Leaders prioritise staff motivation, work life balance and CPD; as a result, recruitment and retention rates are extremely strong. - Personal Development is high priority in the school and helps to ensure a positive climate for learning. - The school rates itself as Good overall and the report from the LA LLP (Leadership and Learning Partner 2021) would concur with this judgement.
+We have permanently excluded nine students in the last 10 years.
+The overall behaviour of students is good.
+(See Ofsted report and LLP report on Behaviour). - The school is fully staffed across all curriculum areas, with subject specialists in place to support our students. - Safeguarding we believe is a strength of the school.
+It is embedded within our culture.
+(See Ofsted Report July 2022). - Harrow Way was one of five schools in Hampshire to feature in Good Practice Review November 2021 on 'School Culture. - We have established a culture of professional learning for our colleagues.
+Creating a rich and varied programme we are creating a school in which our focus on pedagogy is sharpened and refined.
+Our Performance Management process links closely to improving pedagogy and curriculum thinking. - Leadership and management at Harrow Way is good, with leaders consistently communicating high expectations and ambition.
+The pursuit of excellence in all of the school's activities is demonstrated by an uncompromising drive to build on and improve the highest levels of achievement and personal development of students in our care. - Personal Development is a high priority in the school and helps to ensure a positive climate for learning.
+Ofsted indicated that "The wider personal development of pupils is a strength." - The school rates itself as Good overall with many outstanding features and the report from Ofsted (July 2022) and the LA LLP (Leadership and Learning Partner 2023) would concur with this judgment.